com-480-data-visualization/project-2024-group-era/README.md

 Initially, we identified that every animal has a unique ID.
 However, the initial CSV dataset faced two significant challenges: (1) the duplication of some animal entries and (2) the presence of numerous empty fields, a consequence of the limited information available on these conservation-threatened species.
 To transform our dataset into a valuable resource for visualization, we preprocessed and cleaned it.
 First, we merged the CSV and scraped data, then carefully eliminated duplicate animal entries and attributes with null values to ensure data integrity.

-Through this rigorous process, we transformed our dataset into JSON format, incorporating 1,799 animals, now enriched with 39 attributes.
+Through this process, we transformed our dataset into JSON format, incorporating 1,799 animals, now with 39 attributes.
 Below is an example illustrating how our dataset is formatted:

 ![image-20240328003235760](https://raw.githubusercontent.com/JiananAlvin/image_bed/master/image-20240328003235760.png)